Reference

 Objective IDs

-Pass these IDs in the objectives array when creating a scan.
+Pass these IDs in the objectives array/list when creating a scan.
 If you omit objectives, all objectives across all categories are included (except when using the smoke strategy, which uses its own fixed probe set).

 Security